model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 {{#include tutorial/kinds-of-failure/src/overflow_quicksort.rs:code}}
 ```

-RMC immediately spots the bug in the above code.
+Kani immediately spots the bug in the above code.

 1. Exercise: Fix this function so it no longer overflows.
 (Hint: depending on which approach you take, you may need to add the assumption that `high > low` to your proof harness.